 What Are the Different Emotions to Know of?

 There are hundreds of different emotions with varying intensities of each.
-What’s important for leadership is to understand the different range of emotions people have and how these emotions present themselves.
+What’s important for leadership is to understand the different ranges of emotions people have and how these emotions present themselves.

 All emotions are not negative but still need to be acknowledged to be managed.
 Some main ones include: